Wait — before you pay

 How to Fight a Parking Ticket in Annapolis, MD

-Annapolis gives you 10 days to appeal a parking ticket.
-File your appeal with City of Annapolis Parking / SP+ (on-street, non-historic zones) / Premium Parking (historic downtown Zones I & II) online or by mail.
+Annapolis gives you 30 days to appeal a parking ticket.
+File your appeal with City of Annapolis Parking Management online or by mail.
+Fines range from $35 to $100.

 Last updated: March 2026